 New Hampshire - August 18-19

-August 18th - Friday - The Society played Manchester CC in Bedford in a bit of rain.
-The course is an original Ross design opened in 1923 with ongoing restoration under the direction of Ron Forse and has served as a site for events such as the New England Amateur, NH Amateur, NH Woman’s Amateur, and the 2017 New Hampshire Open.
-A club lunch followed golf.
+Friday - The Society played Manchester CC in a bit of rain.
+The course is an original Ross design opened in 1923 with ongoing restoration by Ron Forse.
+The course has served as a site for events such as the New England Amateur, NH Amateur and Woman’s Amateur, and the 2017 New Hampshire Open.

-August 19th - Saturday - Sunny skies made for a great day at Wentworth By The Sea CC in Rye New Hampshire.
+Saturday - Sunny skies made for a great day at Wentworth By The Sea CC in Rye New Hampshire.
 The club is one of the oldest courses in the United States and opened for play in 1897.
 The original nine holes were constructed on links land by George Wright and redone by Donald Ross and Walter Hatch in 1921.
 Geoffrey Cornish added the second nine holes in 1964.
-There are breathtaking seaside views along Witch Creek and Little Harbor.
-The day began with a par three contest on two holes with original Ross greens at 11 am, followed by lunch, then tee times begin at 1:30 pm.
-Golf was followed by cocktails, hors d’oeuvres, and club house dinner at 7 pm.
+There are wonderful seaside views along Witch Creek and Little Harbor.
+The day began with a par three contest on two original Ross greens, lunch, and an afternoon round capped by a club house dinner.